- Download our Moving to Madrid Guide (PDF)

 Parque del Buen Retiro

 Originally the private garden of Philip IV, this central park is now a wonderful spot for expats and locals alike to enjoy the fountains, lakes and play areas or relax at one of the many outdoor cafés.

 To get a true taste of Madrid, expats should head to Corral de la Morería, a world-renowned tablao flamenco – a flamenco show restaurant.

 The Puerta del Sol plaza is home to iconic landmarks such as the Spanish clock tower that heralds the New Year, and the symbolic El Oso y El Madroño bear statue.

 National Archaeological Museum of Spain

-Founded in 1867, the National Archaeological Museum of Spain is a must-see attraction for any history-loving expat in Madrid.
-It boasts everything from prehistoric and Ancient Egyptian collections, to exhibits from the modern age.
+Founded in 1867, the National Archaeological Museum of Spain is a must-see attraction for any history buff living in Madrid.
+It boasts everything from prehistoric and Ancient Egyptian collections to exhibits from the modern age.

 Joaquín Sorolla was a celebrated Impressionist painter, and today his former home is a museum that exhibits a fantastic collection of his work, as well as paintbrushes, furniture and other personal belongings.